-Hydrogen, when used in a fuel cell to provide electricity, is an emissions-free alternative fuel produced from diverse energy sources.
+Hydrogen, when used in a fuel cell to provide electricity, is a zero tailpipe emissions alternative fuel produced from diverse energy sources.
 Currently, drivers of light-duty fuel cell electric vehicles (FCEVs) can fuel up at retail stations in less than 5 minutes and obtain a driving range of more than 300 miles.
 Research and commercial efforts are under way to expand the limited hydrogen fueling infrastructure and increase the production of FCEVs.

 Learn about hydrogen's use as an alternative fuel, production and distribution, and research and development.

 Explore the benefits and considerations of using hydrogen as a vehicle fuel.

 Locate hydrogen fueling stations and learn about hydrogen fueling infrastructure.

 Learn about hydrogen vehicles and how they work, and find information about vehicle availability, emissions, maintenance, and safety.

 Find laws and incentives related to hydrogen transportation in your area.